ostomachion/csharp.lessons/README.md

 var value = 3;
 ```

 Note that this does exactly the same thing as the previous example.
 The variable `value` still has a type of `int`.
 Whether you should use `var` or not is a purely personal preference.
 If you're working on a team, refer to your team's style guide.
-Otherwise, consider following (Microsoft's coding conventions)[https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions#implicitly-typed-local-variables].
+Otherwise, consider following [Microsoft's coding conventions](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions#implicitly-typed-local-variables).

 ### Using a Variable